grace-portx/multi-to-one/README.md

 ## YAML Parsers

-This section describes the parsers developed for managing large YAML files:
+This repository is a collection of the parsers developed for managing large YAML and JSON schema files:

 ### multi-to-sep